d2tsb/ff6t/README.md

 #### Description

-everything around the (fast) fourier transform implemented in c++
+Everything around the (fast) fourier transform implemented in C++.

-it's a bunch of headers which implement the all the checked features list bellow.
+It's a bunch of headers which implement the all the checked features list bellow.
 Note: all the not checked need to be done.